 Language-specific MAVLink libraries can be created from XML Message Definitions using code generator tools.

-- You must already have Installed MAVLink (including both the tools below and XML Message Definitions).
+- You must already have Installed the MAVLink toolchain, which includes the mavgenerate and mavgen tools used below as well as the XML Message Definitions.

-- If you are generating messages for a custom dialect, copy the file(s) into the directory message_definitions/v1.0/.
+- If you are generating messages for a custom dialect, copy the dialect XML definition file(s) into the directory message_definitions/v1.0/.

 mavgen can handle dialects that have relative paths for included XML files (e.g typically common.xml), but other generators may not.
 We recommend putting custom dialects in the same folder as the ones that come with the mavlink/mavlink repository.